 The media also make regular use of the visual material held within M&M.

-A list of the entire Reference Boxes is available.
+A list of the entire Reference Box Collection is also available.

 The rest of the Mander & Mitchenson Collection is being assessed and prioritised for cataloguing.